resbaz/resbazvic2024/code.md

 Throughout these policies, we refers to the Research Bazaar team of volunteers.
 This includes members of the organising committee, workshop instructors and helpers, session facilitators and background technical hosts.

-By registering to attend a workshop or presentation at the Victoria Research Bazaar, **you agree to be bound by these policies and Code of Conduct.**
+By registering to attend a workshop or presentation at the Research Bazaar Victoria, **you agree to be bound by these policies and Code of Conduct.**

 #### Code of Conduct